Book of Job

 Purpose of Writing: The Book of Job helps us to understand the following: Satan cannot bring financial and physical destruction upon us unless it is by God's permission.
 God has power over what Satan can and cannot do.
 It is beyond our human ability to understand the "why's" behind all the suffering in the world.
 The wicked will receive their just dues.
 We cannot always blame suffering and sin on our lifestyles.
 Suffering may sometimes be allowed in our lives to purify, test, teach or strengthen the soul.
 God remains enough, deserves and requests our love and praise in all circumstances of life.

-Key Verses: Job 1:1, "In the land of Uz there lived a man whose name was Job.
+Key Verses of the Book of Job: Job 1:1, "In the land of Uz there lived a man whose name was Job.
 This man was blameless and upright; he feared God and shunned evil."

 Job 1:21, "Naked I came from my mother's womb, and naked I will depart.
 The LORD gave and the LORD has taken away; may the name of the LORD be praised."